 When you’re measuring your performance on Amazon, advertising cost of sale (ACoS) is one of the most important metrics to keep track of.
 It can determine the effectiveness (or ineffectiveness) of your advertising campaigns, and impact how well you’re scaling towards your business goals.

-Here’s a quick look at how you should interpret ACoS, how to calculate it, and the steps you can take to lower your ACoS to make your advertising campaigns more efficient.
+Here’s a quick look at how you should interpret ACoS on Amazon, how to calculate it, and the steps you can take to lower your ACoS and make your advertising campaigns more efficient.

 What is Amazon ACoS?